 2 Effective July 24, 2024, the fund's primary benchmark changed from the Bloomberg U.S. Corporate High Yield 2% Issuer Capped Index (the "Previous Primary Benchmark") to the Bloomberg U.S. Aggregate Index, a broad-based index that represents the overall applicable securities market, as required by the U.S. Securities and Exchange Commission ("SEC").
 The Previous Primary Benchmark provides a means to compare the fund's results to a benchmark that the investment adviser believes is more representative of the fund's investment universe.
 There is no change in the fund's investment strategies as a result of the benchmark change.

-Portfolio managers The individuals primarily responsible for the portfolio management of the fund are:
+Investment adviser Capital Research and Management Company Portfolio managers The individuals primarily responsible for the portfolio management of the fund are: